The Meaning of Numbers: The Number 60

 Jerusalem's first temple, built by King Solomon, was 60 cubits long by 20 cubits wide by 30 cubits high (1Kings 6:2, 2Chronicles 3:3).

 There were at least two sizes of cubits used in the Old Testament.
 The first or ordinary cubit was about 17.5 inches (44.5 centimeters) long.
 The second, known as the long or "royal" cubit, was about 20.4 inches (51.8 centimeters) long.
 The royal cubit was likely used by Solomon to build Jerusalem's temple (see 2Chronicles 3:3 where a cubit "after the first measure" is used) and possibly used in the construction of Noah's Ark.

-Additional info on the Biblical Meaning of 60
+Additional info on Biblical Meaning of 60

-Sarah (wife of Abraham) and the variations of her name are recorded 60 times in fifty verses of the KJV Bible.
+Sarah (wife of Abraham) and the variations of her name are recorded 60 times in fifty verses of the KJV translation.
 In the Old Testament, the King James spells her name Sarai seventeen times and Sarah thirty-nine times.
 In the New Testament, her named is spelled Sara in Romans 4:19, 9:9, Hebrews 11:11 and 1Peter 3:6.
 She is the most referenced woman, by name, in the entirety of Scripture.

-Those, however, who are able to allow the truth to grow inside them, can produce fruit (good works, etc.) that is thirty, sixty or a hundred times more than what they received (Matthew 13:23).
+The true meaning of Jesus' parable of the sower (Matthew 13:18 - 23, Mark 4:13 - 20) reveals some of the major responses people produce who hear God's truth.
+Those who are able to allow the truth to grow inside them, can produce fruit (good works, etc.) that is thirty, sixty or a hundred times more than what they received (Matthew 13:23).